Skip to main content

 Can one door be fire rated, security rated and thermally engineered all at once?

 Yes, and every SteelR door is all three as standard.
-FD30S fire and smoke rating, PAS 24 security certification and SR3 rating to BS EN 1627 Class 3 are all applied to the same door as standard.
+FD30S fire and smoke rating, PAS 24:2022 security certification and BS EN 1627:2011 RC4 single leaf, unglazed (the European framework for sustained forced-entry resistance) are all applied to the same door as Standard.
 Secured by Design approval is also included.
 Thermal break engineering is built into the base profile.
-SR4 under LPS 1175 Issue 8 and FD60 are both available as upgrades.
+LPS 1175 SR3 (LPCB Enhanced upgrade), SR4 (Commercial-grade upgrade under LPS 1175 Issue 8) and FD60 are all available as further upgrades.
 The point of a bespoke steel door is that you do not have to choose between fire, security and thermal performance; the door is engineered to deliver all three simultaneously.

 Fire, security, thermal.
 One door.